Personal Loan Calculator

 What is a personal loan calculator?

-A personal loan calculator helps you estimate the monthly payment, total paid, and total interest for a fixed-rate personal loan before you apply with a lender.
+A personal loan calculator helps you estimate the monthly payment, amortization schedule, total paid, and total interest for a fixed-rate personal loan before you apply with a lender.

 Does this calculator show monthly payments?

 Yes.
-The main result is an estimated monthly payment based on the loan amount, interest rate, and repayment term you enter.
+The main result is the standard fixed monthly payment based on the loan amount, interest rate, and repayment term you enter.

 Does it include fees or APR?

-No. This version focuses on the base fixed-payment personal loan estimate.
+No. This version focuses on the base fixed-payment personal loan estimate plus an optional extra monthly payment.
 Origination fees, APR differences, and lender-specific charges are not included.

 What affects my personal loan payment?